Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

     Click this button to collapse or expand the left margin column with the attribute groups.
 When the left margin is expanded and you click this button, the column is collapsed.
 When the column is collapsed and you click this button, the column is expanded.
 This is available for the *Unassigned Group* folder only.

-## Confirmations &ndash; Dependencies
+## Confirmation &ndash; Dependencies

+*Payments > Cancellations and chargebacks > Tab LIST > Select a cancellation and chargeback transaction > Tab Dependencies*

 ![Dependencies](../../Assets/Screenshots/Payments/Confirmations/DependenciesConfirmation.png "[Dependencies]")

-Since a confirmation ticket has no dependencies to other entities in Actindo by default, this sub-tab is not relevant.
+Since a confirmation transaction has no dependencies to other entities in Actindo by default, this sub-tab is not relevant.

 <!---Marina, hier gibt es keine Logs-->